-It has 16 different settings, allowing you to play with variety.
+This Capresso Infinity grinder has 16 different settings, allowing you to play with variety.
 For example, for a French press, we recommend a coarse grind.
 No problem here.

-With this grinder, you can also pulverize those beans if you’re going the espresso route, and every size in between.
-It has a built in timer, and can hold up to eight ounces of beans.
+With this grinder, you can also pulverize those beans if you’re going the espresso route and every size in between.
+It has a built-in timer and can hold up to eight ounces of beans.

-If you’re familiar with the OXO brand, then you know it means quality, and this coffee grinder is no exception.
+If you’re familiar with the OXO brand, then you know it means quality, and this conical burr coffee grinder is no exception.
 It features a built-in scale so you can always use just the right amount of coffee without wasting it.
-With 38 settings, you can grind coarse to fine and everything in between.
+With 38 total settings, you can grind coarse to fine and everything in between.

-The high-torque, low-speed motor won’t overheat the beans, and built-in overheating detection offers additional protection, and prolongs the grinder’s life.
+The high-torque, low-speed motor won’t overheat the beans, and built-in overheating detection offers additional protection and prolongs the grinder’s life.
 Automatic shutoff guarantees the precise amount of coffee every time.